 Your brand voice is how you communicate and the words you use in all of your content.
-From videos, tweets, emails, to IG captions, your voice is a selection of words that convey your vision, values and matches your brand identity.
+From videos, tweets, emails, to IG captions, your voice is a selection of words that convey your vision, values and aligns with your brand identity.

-Just like we all value honesty and transparency in our personal lives, your brand has values you want convey to your audience.
-These values could be efficiency, education, encouragement, etc. Communicating these values authentically helps you connect with your audience on a deeper level.
+Just like we all value honesty and transparency in our personal lives, your brand has values you want to convey to your audience.
+These values could be efficiency, intelligence, empathy, encouragement, etc. Communicating these values authentically helps you connect with your audience on a deeper level.

 I hope this list of branding definitions cleared up some confusion that you may have when you’re diving into the whole branding and starting a business thing.
 Or if you’re rebranding and want to do it right this time so it’ll stick (I definitely understand that), hopefully, this gives you a deeper understanding of what goes into creating a brand that you love.

 At the end of it all remember this: Your brand is not just a logo, it’s about how people feel when they interact with it.
-If you put your focus on creating a feeling and appealing to the feelings of your core audience, then you’ll find your groove.
+If you put your focus on creating a feeling and appealing to the feelings of your core audience, then you’ll find your sweet spot.